ericwbailey/ericwbailey.website/source/published/dont-forget-to-localize-your-icons.md

   </figcaption>
 </figure>

-Similarly, objects or concepts that don’t exist in the demographics you are serving won’t translate well.
-An amazing example of how to accommodate this is [Firefox OS’ localization efforts with the Fula people](https://innovatingminds4change.com/2014/10/13/oh-no-my-cow-just-fell-over-but-i-can-reboot/).
+Similarly, objects or concepts that don’t exist in the demographics you are serving won’t directly translate well.
+It will take work, but the results can be amazing.
+An exellent example of accommodation is [Firefox OS’ localization efforts with the Fula people](https://innovatingminds4change.com/2014/10/13/oh-no-my-cow-just-fell-over-but-i-can-reboot/).

 **Culture impacts how icons are interpreted, understood, and used**, just like all other content.